tapdata/idaas/README.md

 ## What is iDaaS

-iDaaS, or Incremental Data as a Service, is an open source data platform that integrates enterprise data silos in real time and provide a complete and consistent data layer to serve the operational applications or analytical systems.
+iDaaS, or Incremental Data as a Service, is an open source data platform that integrates enterprise data silos in real time and provide a complete and unified data layer to serve the operational applications or analytical systems.

 #### Key Difference Compared to Data Lake/Data Warehouse
 In short, iDaaS is aimed to serve operational/transactional workload while data lake/data warehouses are exclusivelly designed to serve analytical workload.

-Unlike the data lake or data warehouses, which typically loads the data via nightly or hourly batch, data in iDaaS is incrementally inserted/updated/deleted, mirroring the changes in source systems as those changes occur.
-The freshness of data, and the correctness of the data guaranteed by the industry first Incremental Engine, enables users to build mission critical operational applications, including web, mobile and backend applications.
+The name "Incremental" is inspired Delta Lake.
+However, unlike the data lake or data warehouses, which typically loads the data  in batch mode, data in iDaaS is incrementally inserted/updated/deleted on a row by row level, mirroring the changes in source systems as those changes occur.
+The freshness of data, and the correctness of the data guaranteed by the industry first **Incremental Engine**, enables users to build mission critical operational applications, including web, mobile and backend applications.

 ## Use Cases